g-plane/rize/docs/faq.md

 This is just a tiny example.
 If we have a large project, there will be many `await` keyword.

-That is the reason why I want to make this library. *Greatly inspired by jQuery and Laravel Dusk.*
+That is the reason why I want to create this library. *Greatly inspired by jQuery and Laravel Dusk.*

 Now let me show you an example for using Rize: